 Case studies reveal that building trade organizations made false claims about the scheme and offered to complete the grant application on the homeowner's behalf but never refunded the money.

-Despite these failures, the government knows they need to meet their net-zero goals by 2050, so these problems can’t be put off until later.
+Despite these failures, the government knows they need to meet its net-zero goals by 2050, so these problems can’t be put off until later.

 Here’s hoping that lessons have been learned from the Green Homes Grant.
 Earlier this month, funding was announced for around 20,000 social housing properties to cut their fuel bills and improve the energy efficiency of their homes.
 Properties with an EPC rating of D or lower will be eligible; the government will be offering external wall and roof insulation, energy-efficient doors and windows, heat pumps, and solar panels.